-4.1.1 Connection to an ARB Air Compressor (Fig.21.)
+4.1.1 Connection to an ARB Air Compressor (Fig.22.)

-- Remove one of the 1/8" BSP plugs from its port in the compressor tank. - Apply Teflon paste to the 1/8" BSP nipple on the solenoid and insert it into the port and tighten.
-The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank. - NOTE: The coil and stem of the solenoid can be removed to make installation easier. - NOTE: The solenoid is marked with two #1 ports.
-If space is tight, a second solenoid can be "daisy-chained" off the first one by removing the plug from the redundant #1 port and screwing the nipple from the second solenoid into it (Fig. 21.). - NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
-Make sure this orifice cannot be obstructed. - Assemble the 6mm push-in fitting into the solenoid outlet port (stamped "2") and hand tighten.
+Remove one of the 1/8" BSP plugs from its port in the compressor tank.Apply Teflon paste to the 1/8" BSP nipple on the solenoid and

+NOTE: The coil and stem of the solenoid can be removed to make installation easier.

+NOTE: The solenoid is marked with two #1 ports.
+If space is tight, a second solenoid can be "daisy-chained" off the first one by removing the plug from the redundant #1 port and screwing the nipple from the second solenoid into it (Fig. 22.).

+NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
+Make sure this orifice cannot be obstructed.

+Assemble the 6mm push-in fitting into the solenoid outlet port (stamped "2") and hand tighten.